22 Days to Funding

 Signing Date

 This is the date of settlement, when final documents are signed.
 You’ll sign your documents with an escrow officer or closing attorney (depending on the state).
-You’ll be signing final loan documents as well as the legal documents to record a new deed of trust in your name.
+You’ll be signing final loan documents as well as the legal documents.

 Target Fund Date